Compositionality of Linearly Solvable Optimal Control in Networked Multi-Agent Systems: SIMULATION RESULTS

 \subsection{Continuous-time example of task generalization}

 For continuous-time systems, we demonstrate our results in two different experimental settings.
-For both cases, we consider the UAV team with continuous-time dynamics described by the following equations:
+For both cases, we consider the UAV team with continuous-time dynamics described by the following equations as in \cite{wan2021distributed, yao2016hierarchical} :

-where $(x_i,y_i),v_i,\phi_i$ denote the position coordinate, forward velocity and heading angle of the agent $i$, respectively, and $(x_i,y_i,v_i,\phi_i)^\top$ is used as a state vector.
+where $(x_i,y_i),v_i,\varphi_i$ denote the position coordinate, forward velocity and heading angle of the agent $i$, respectively, and $(x_i,y_i,v_i,\varphi_i)^\top$ is used as a state vector.
 Forward acceleration $u_i$ and angular velocity $\omega_i$ are the control inputs, and disturbance $w_i$ is a standard Brownian motion.
 We set the noise level parameters as $\sigma_i = 0.05$ and $v_i = 0.025$ throughout the simulation.

 In both examples, the optimal solution to the component problems is achieved in a path-integral approximation framework.
-The $P$ matrix in the composite weight computation is chosen as a diagonal matrix with all identical elements representing the equal kernel width case.
+The $P$ matrix in the composite weight computation is chosen as an identity matrix representing the equal kernel width case.
 We compute the composite control law using the existing controllers according to Theorem \ref{theorem_cont}.